wirrywoo/ACubed/README.md

   </a>

   <p align="center">
-    A redesigned system to measure stepfile difficulty, compute AAA equivalency, and rank player's skill in FlashFlashRevolution (FFR).
+    A redesigned system to measure stepfile difficulty, compute AAA equivalency, and rank player's skill in <a href="https://www.flashflashrevolution.com/">FlashFlashRevolution</a> (FFR).
 <!--     <br />
     <a href="https://github.com/wirrywoo/cobe-platform/"><strong>Explore the docs »</strong></a>
     <br /> -->